-- 8. A country may experience an immediate shift of its production possibility frontier to the left if: - a) It is more difficult for immigrants to enter the country - b) There is an increase in the birth rate - c) There is a new discovery of oil - d) There is an increase in the use of artificial intelligence in the production process.
+- 8. A country may experience an immediate shift of its production possibility frontier to the left if: - a) Net migration to Australia is negative - b) There is an increase in the participation rate - c) There is a new discovery of oil - d) There is an increase in the use of artificial intelligence in the production process.

-For question 9, 10 and 11, refer to the following production possibilities for a hypothetical economy producing only apples and beef (million units per year).
+For questions 9, 10 and 11, refer to the following production possibilities for a hypothetical economy producing only apples and beef (million units per year).